 The purpose of this interview is to secure from the individual Form 4180, Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Taxes.
 Form 4180 is a critically important document, and it can be perilous if an individual attends the interview or completes Form 4180 without legal representation and thorough preparation by counsel.

 The document contains direct questions specifically designed to elicit responses that show whether the individual was a responsible person and whether she acted willfully.
 It is often necessary for the individual and her counsel to provide the revenue officer with a full description of the individual’s limited role and responsibilities in the business and to resist responding to questions in the “yes” or “no” format established by the interview form.

-The individual should also make certain that the Form 4180 includes an accurate written statement of the individual’s defense to the TFRP.
-When the interview has been completed, the revenue officer will ask the individual to sign the Form 4180.
+The individual should also make certain that Form 4180 includes an accurate written statement of the individual’s defense to the TFRP.
+When the interview has been completed, the revenue officer will ask the individual to sign Form 4180.

 Challenging a Proposed Trust Fund Recovery Penalty Assessment

 At the conclusion of the investigation, the revenue officer will decide which individuals will receive notices of their potential liability for the TFRP.
 Revenue officers are notoriously overbroad in their TFRP determinations, often including persons with marginal liability exposure.
 The revenue officer will mail Letter 1153(DO) and Form 5471, Proposed Assessment of Trust Fund Recovery Penalty, to the individuals determined to be liable for the TFRP.
 The TFRP notice must be sent to the individual’s “last known address” to be enforceable [IRC section 6672(a)(2)].

 An individual who qualifies as a “responsible person” is not necessarily liable for the TFRP; it must also be established that the responsible person acted “willfully.”